 * Career; What technology to adopt, what to look out for in order to grow, what targets you should set for yourself realistically, what kind of role you want to have in an organisation, Switching to Software Development from a completely different sector.

-* Processes; How to introduce a new tech/process in your team/company, what version control or release process to use for your team/company, when to refactor when the pressure for features is high
+* Processes; How to introduce a new tech/process in your team/company, what version control or release process to use for your team/company.
+How to tackle technical-debt when the pressure for features is high.

 * Questions about programming; OO versus functional.
 Responsibilities, distributed systems, microservices or monolith, security, how to start with unit testing, etc.